pulse2percept/pulse2percept/doc/topics/vision.rst

     percept = model.predict_percept(scene, gaze=gaze)

 Timestamps are milliseconds unless given as a unitful time, and a fixation starting exactly on a frame time already applies to that frame.
-Events resolve against the scene's frame times, not ``t_percept``.
-Nothing is interpolated, so a saccade takes no time.
-Gaze before the first event is undefined, and a still scene without a timed percept has no clock to resolve against.
+For a video scene, events resolve against the scene's frame times, not ``t_percept``.
+When rendering a still scene with a timed percept, the percept provides the clock.

 Gaze always decides where the percept lands in scene coordinates.
 Whether it also decides what the electrodes are given depends on the implant's